FreshGNN: Reducing Memory Access via Stable Historical Embeddings for Graph Neural Network Training: Evaluation

-\paragraph{GNN models \& Training details.} We employed three widely-used GNN architectures for our experiments: GraphSAGE~\cite{graphsage}, GCN~\cite{GCN}, and GAT~\cite{gat}.
-All models have 3 layers and 256 as the hidden size.
-To measure their baseline model performance, we train them using mini-batch neighbor sampling in DGL.
-We follow the settings of their OGB leaderboard submissions to set the sampling fan-out as 20, 15 and 10; the batch size is chosen to be 1000.
-We set $p_{grad}=0.9$ and $t_{stale}=200$ for \system for all experiments (with the exception of \Cref{sec:sensitivity}, where we study the impact of these thresholds).
+\para{GNN models \& Training details.} We employed three widely-used GNN architectures for our experiments: GraphSAGE~\cite{graphsage}, GCN~\cite{GCN}, and GAT~\cite{gat}.
+All models have 3 layers and 256 as the hidden size. \margin{4-5} The base sampling method for mini-batch training is neighbor sampling, and we follow the setting of OGB leaderboard~\cite{ogb} to set the neighbor sampling fan-out as 20, 15, and 10.
+To measure their baseline model accuracy, we train the models using mini-batch neighbor sampling in DGL.
+The batch size is chosen to be 1000.
+We set $p_{grad}=0.9$ and $t_{stale}=200$ for \system for all experiments (with the exception of \Cref{sec:sensitivity}, where we study the impact of these thresholds). \margin{4-4} For speed tests, as the performance bottleneck is data loading, we only measure the performance of different systems on GraphSAGE; similar performance occurs with other models.